Evidlo/prelim/main.typ

   Numerically modelling the physics of radiative transfer is a computationally complex task, as solar Lyman-α photons entering the atmosphere usually scatter multiple times in several locations, creating complicated interdependencies between distant portions of the exosphere.
 However, in regions of the atmosphere where hydrogen is sparse (known as the #gls("optically thin") regime) it is a valid approximation that incident photons scatter only once @ostgaard, simplifying computational requirements and implementation complexity of the emission model.

-  Anderson and Hord Jr. @opticaldepththin, define the optically thin regime as starting when $tau <= 0.1$, where optical depth $tau$ is a measure of the proportion of photons scattering only once.
+  Anderson and Hord Jr. @opticaldepththin define the optically thin regime as starting when $tau <= 0.1$, where optical depth $tau$ is a measure of the proportion of photons scattering only once.

   With these assumptions, the measurement by the spacecraft is proportional to a line integral of the total mass of hydrogen present in the atmosphere along the #gls("LOS") of a particular pixel, given by photon radiance